iaroslavshvets/formagus/packages/docs/docs/index.md

 # Introduction

 Formagus is your trusty helping wizard, that helps deal with forms.
 You don't have to worry about form and field states (dirty, touched, submit count, up to date values, errors and so on).
 Formagus is on the side of light magic, that won't hang a noose over your neck, binding your to the structure of the form or components chosen by library and not you.
 It's completely indifferent to your html, no auto bindings and fighting with them.
-So to balance the scales you need to provide your own "adapters", which are responsible for the displaying of form state.
+So to balance the scales you need to provide your own components, which are responsible for the displaying of form state.
-Formagus doesn't have any adapters by default, but you can find some examples in `Recipes` section.
+Formagus doesn't have any built-in form components, but you can find examples of wiring in `Recipes` section.

 Formagus is compatible with React 16+ and is powered by `Mobx`.